Building your first Support app - Part 5: Installing the app in Zendesk Support

 If you followed along in the series, you should now have a working Zendesk app that you built from scratch.
 In this tutorial, you'll install the app in your instance of Zendesk Support.
 The tutorial will also show you how to test and validate the app, and then package it for uploading.

 You can only upload and install private Support apps on the Zendesk Suite Growth plan or above, or the Support Professional plan or above.
-If you're on the Team plan, Zendesk offers developers a free, sponsored Enterprise account for testing and debugging apps.
-We ask only that you don't use it to provide actual support.
-Refer to Requesting a sponsored test account.
+To get a free eligible account for testing, see Getting a trial or sponsored account for development.